nikkijuk/bmi-calculator-app/README.md

     always_declare_return_types: false
 ```

-I could have opted [to not use code generation](https://localizely.com/blog/flutter-localization-step-by-step/), but it seemed good idea and made my life easy to let machine to do tedious work to me.
+I could have opted [to not use code generation](https://localizely.com/blog/flutter-localization-step-by-step/), but it seemed good idea.
 Generated code is clean and simple to read, so one can understand what it does.
+Linting rules that I needed to switch off are not critical, even if I'd prefer not to turn off rules globally.

 Experience was mostly positive, but there's still work to do on developer & Translator UX before it all works smoothly.